 Today’s post looks at call abandonment.
 How is it measured?
 What are its implications?
 And, most importantly, how do call-backs change abandonment behavior in a way that benefits the call center?

 An abandoned call is one where a caller was placed on hold and disconnected before reaching an agent.
 The Abandon Rate (or Abandonment Rate) is the percentage of abandoned calls out of total calls.
 Abandonment leads to higher repeat calling, which lowers both First Call Resolution (FCR) and, of course, customer satisfaction.
 As you would expect, abandon rate grows with ASA (average speed to answer).
 The longer callers are on hold, the more likely they are to give up.

 Many call centers have a tough challenge with abandon rates.
-One way to combat this problem is to add agents until the rate shrinks down to the target level.
+One way to reduce call center abandonment rate is to add agents until the rate shrinks down to the target level.
 But of course, extra budget for staffing is not always available.